-We have audited the accompanying basic financial statements of Northeast Mississippi Community College and Northeast Mississippi Community College Development Foundation, Inc. the aggregate discretely presented component unit as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the Northeast Mississippi Community College's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities of Northeast Mississippi Community College and its aggregate discretely presented component unit, the Northeast Mississippi Community College Development Foundation, Inc. as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise the Northeast Mississippi Community College's basic financial statements as listed in the table of contents.